-(2) Amounts represent a one-time cash bonus described for each of these NEOs in our 2022 proxy statement.
+(2) Amounts represent a one-time cash bonus.

 (3) Amounts shown in this column reflect the aggregate grant date fair value of the awards calculated in accordance with FASB ASC Topic 718 that were issued in the year shown.
 With the exception of the performance based restricted share units issued to Mr. Berkes in 2021, all other awards in this column were valued based on the closing price of our shares on the grant date.
 The performance-based restricted share units issued to Mr. Berkes in February 2021 are tied to our total shareholder return versus the total shareholder return for the BBRESHOP over the performance period.
 These restricted share units were valued based on our data and that of the index using a Monte Carlo simulation method.
 The key assumptions used in the valuation were: (a) stock price volatility of 38.0% for the Company and 38.8% for the index; (b) risk-free interest rate of 0.31%; and (c) no dividend yield assumption given that the award includes dividend equivalent rights that are earned only if the underlying shares are earned.
 Based on the performance goals and these assumptions, the award was valued at \$97.01 per share.